trinly01/Tamper-Evident-Ledger-Systems-PH/talaan-chain/flows/validator/README.md

 **Name:** Trigger Validation

 **For Manual Trigger:**
-- Add a button in Directus admin UI
+- Add a button in talaan_chain_system admin UI
 - Users can click to validate on-demand

 **For Scheduled Trigger:**